Faysal1313/LightHouse_ERP/README.md

 # Lighthouse ERP System - ACS RPL Project
+=>This repository was created recently to provide easy access and review for the ACS assessment.
-ℹ️ Technical Notes & Improvement Areas
+==>The project itself was originally developed in 2019.
+A Lighthouse ERP demonstration video is also attached. ℹ️ Technical Notes & Improvement Areas
 This project reflects an early developmental stage and may contain some practices that can be improved for a production environment: